kristinenono/AMA_Website/Sprint 3- README.md

 adding in content, add exit button on edit blog post, add in the security rules and test them
 c.
 Any problems are you facing? index div issue (bug)

+**Sprint Review**
+a.
+What did you learn from doing our first sprint?
+b.
+What did go well?
+Why?
+c.
+What didn’t go well?
+Why not?
+d.
+How can you make things better next time?
+e.
+Are you satisfied with what you already completed?
+f.
+Which group was invited?
+What are your observations/notes?
+Everybody was present?

+group 8 -- everyone was present